 Extensive study and research on a particular topic of student interest under the supervision of a faculty member.
 The student is required to submit a written proposal which includes a description of the project, its duration, educational goals, method of evaluation, and number of credits to be earned.
 Prerequisites: Matriculated students only, permission of instructor and dean of subject area.

 Electrical Engineering Technology

-ETC 101 Electrical Theory and Design (4)
+ETC 101 Fundamentals of Electrical and Computer Engineering Technology (4)